ptran1203/fxgan/docs/overview.md

 ## 3. OpenGAN
 - Generate image from prior distribution (latent space) and inject the discriminative feature by feature normlization extracted from a pre-trained metric embbeding.

+## 4. SPADE
+- Generate image base on 1) discriminative feature and 2) Image.
+The purpose is to help the network easily to recover the image and inject the needed feature into it.